stateoftheartai/sotaai/docs/data/readme.md

 - `models`: a list of models of the given area with its metadata
 - `sources`: a list of sources (libraries) of the given area with its metadata

-For each dataset or model in the lists, the following structure must be met:
+For each Dataset or Model of the lists, the following structure must be met:

 ```json
 {